turris-cz/user-docs/docs/hw/omnia/revisions.md

 This revision is manufactured only with Wi-Fi and 2GB of RAM, the same as CZ11NIC20.
 It also may feature blue buttons instead of black ones in several batches.

+## CZ11NIC33

+Marked as Omnia Wi-Fi 6, Omnia NO Wi-Fi, and Omnia 4G in retail.

+It is the third revamp of the Turris Omnia board.

+The user's most notable change is the SIM slot; the new one is much more durable.
+There are also several minor hardware improvements.

+This revision comes preinstalled with Turris OS 6.X.
+The newer series, equipped with the MKL MCU chips, has preinstalled Turris OS 7.X.